 Hayashibara Museum of Art

-Upon entering the impressive gate, you will see a building designed to blend in with the Ishigaki in front of you, and which blends in beautifully with the surrounding landscape.
+Upon entering the impressive gate, you will see a building designed to blend in with the Ishigaki in front of you, harmonizing beautifully with the surrounding landscape.

-Since 2016, it has also been used as one of the venues for the Okayama Art Summit, which has been held every three years (the photo was taken in 2016).
+It has also been used as one of the venues for the Okayama Art Exchange, which has been held every three years since 2016 (the photo is from 2016).

 TEL: 086-223-1733 (Hayashibara Museum of Art)

-Closed: Mondays (or the following day if Monday is a public holiday), New Year's holidays, and exhibition change periods
+Closed: Mondays (or the following day if Monday is a public holiday), New Year's holidays, and exhibition changeover periods

 Parking: Available